harrywang/blockchain-hackernoon/README.md

-This the code for https://hackernoon.com/learn-blockchains-by-building-one-117428612f46
+This is code for the tutorial at https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 with my revisions.

 install python 3 if needed: ``$ brew install python3`, test with: `$ python3`